justin-napolitano/cv/source/index.md

 :::{todo}

-Remove unnecessary cards from this page

 add cards to all sections.
 It makes for easier reading i woud say.
+Bad idea.  only add where necessaryd
+    review

 Review References

 Clean up the code

-Reorganize the WTO paper
+Reorganize the WTO paper.
+    Good enough

 Store your db's